j-easy/easy-rules/site/user-guide/defining-rules.md

     /**
     * This method encapsulates the rule's actions.
-    * @throws Exception thrown if an exception occurs
+    * @throws Exception if an error occurs
     * during actions performing
     */
     void execute() throws Exception;